 Our goal is to treat all mental illnesses as fully and safely as possible.
 We go the extra mile to care for our patients throughout treatment.
 We work with most major insurance providers to make ketamine affordable.

-Please call us if you suffer from severe depression, PTSD, anxiety, or suicidal thoughts.
+Please call us if you suffer from severe depression, PTSD, anxiety, or suicidal thoughts and are looking for treatment near Minneapolis, MN.

 Ketamine in the context of a full psychiatric treatment plan could make a transformative difference in your life.